dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

 1. Open an existing .NET MAUI app project or create a new .NET MAUI app project.
 1. Add your web content to the .NET MAUI app project.

     Your app's web content should be included as part of a .NET MAUI project as raw assets.
 A raw asset is any file in the app's *Resources\Raw* folder, and includes sub-folders.
-For a <xref:Microsoft.Maui.Controls.HybridWebView>, web content should be placed in the *Resources\Raw\wwwroot* folder, with the main file named *index.html*.
+For a default <xref:Microsoft.Maui.Controls.HybridWebView>, web content should be placed in the *Resources\Raw\wwwroot* folder, with the main file named *index.html*.

     A simple app might have the following files and contents: